THE MYSTERY OF GRACE©1995 - 2017

 Revelation is progressive and continues to deepen as His truth is being revealed by God's Holy Spirit in God's divine time.
 God withholds certain things from us because it is not yet His time.
 Contrary to some ecclesiastical authorities we do not have all the answers (facts) as to; Who God is and what His complete plan is for His Body, The Church (another mystery).

 16:16 But who do you say that I am?

-can do nothing, It is the Father in me who
+"I in myself can do nothing, It is the Father in me who does the

 What predominates in church activity today are individuals who are greatly gifted in knowledge and personal skills but this is not the same as being empowered by Grace through the Holy Spirit.
 "If any speak let him speak as the oracle of God, if any minister let it be by the ability that God provides.
 1 Peter 4:11" Human abilities may be rich, charismatic in the literal sense, but we see too little of the abilities that God supplies.
 It is the anointing and its numerous manifestations (See the 7 Spirits of God_)that attest to the Power that God supplies.

 The Word of Faith movement may have taken Biblical Faith and gone a step too far, turning faith into a method or process that has the effect of removing God's hand from the ministering believer.
 The kingdom of God in reality expresses, "It is the work of God to will and to do... " all things on our behalf.
 The faith-filled Christian must not lose sight of the fact that, as Jesus himself said, "In himself he can do nothing - -" It is still the Father that does the work.
 It is through GRACE that is God's action, which works on our behalf through Christ Jesus and the Holy Spirit.